FanDakFai/linuxscripts/README.md

 * Invoke usecase correspondence method
 ## Usecase correspondence methods:
 ### Concepts:
 * Root object:   target object will be persisted via Repository
 * Child object:  property of Root object travel by subform editing
+* SessionObject: For usecases that leverage subform to fullfill its operations, multiple request states need to be persisted into an session object.
+It holds:
+    * ICommandObject: object hold posted or rendered data of http form
+    * Utilities: object hold utilities helper object like key converter, request utilities...
 ### Usecase classification:
 * Usecases that operate on root object
 * Usecases that operate on child object